Welcome to the age of Regenerative Finance (ReFi)

 ReFi, an evolution of traditional DeFi services

-The decentralized nature of cryptocurrencies provides a fertile ground for ReFi principles to thrive.
+The decentralised nature of cryptocurrencies provides a fertile ground for ReFi principles to thrive.
 Cryptocurrencies, underpinned by blockchain technology, offer transparency, reduce intermediaries, and promote peer-to-peer transactions.
-This decentralized framework aligns seamlessly with ReFi's ethos, emphasizing community-driven initiatives and environmental sustainability.
+This decentralised framework aligns seamlessly with ReFi's ethos, emphasising community-driven initiatives and environmental sustainability.

 Using ReFi to address global modern challenges